Singam: In other media

-Vivek, Santhanam and Soori parodied Suriya's character in the Malayalam film Oru Nunakkadha (2011), Vellore Maavattam (2011) and Varuthapadatha Valibar Sangam (2013), respectively.
+Vivek, Santhanam and Soori parodied Suriya's character in the Malayalam film Oru Nunakkadha (2011), Vellore Maavattam (2011), and Varuthapadatha Valibar Sangam (2013), respectively.
 The famous line in the film, "Ongi Adicha Ondra Tonne Weight da!"
-(My hit is of one and half tonnes in force!) was used in "The Punch Song", a song from the film, Aaha Kalyanam (2014).
+(My hit is of one and half tonnes in force!) was used in "The Punch Song", a song from the film, Aaha Kalyanam (2014), which compiles popular phrases from earlier Tamil films.
+The character Durai Singam made a cameo in the climax of Karuppu (2026).